 You will have different options for pain relief—both medicated and unmedicated—available to you during labor.
 Not all medicines are right for all pregnancies, so please talk to your health care provider about your pain management options.

 Intrathecal narcotics reduce pain, but you will feel touch and pressure.
-You may rest or get up and walk around.

 Local anesthetic numbs the perineum for episiotomy and episiotomy repair.

 Pudendal numbs the vagina and perineum so you don’t feel the episiotomy, forceps, or vacuum extractor.